 Chainsaws can simplify heavy-duty yard tasks such as clearing timber, pruning trees and cutting firewood.
-However, the raw power of a chainsaw can create safety dangers to users and those nearby.
+However, chainsaws are powerful tools that can create safety dangers to users and those nearby.
 Follow these simple chainsaw safety tips to prevent accidents and protect yourself from serious injury.
 They will also help you be more confident in operating your chainsaw properly.

 Know your tool.
 Understand its limitations and the potential hazards of its operation.

-- Do not operate a chainsaw that is damaged.
+Do not operate a chainsaw that is damaged.
 Keep the saw maintained so the tool stays in good working order.

-- Shut down the engine and apply the chain brake before setting the saw down.
+Shut down the engine and apply the chain brake before setting the saw down.

-- Keep the handles clean, dry and free of slippery oil or fuel mixture.
+Keep the handles clean, dry and free of slippery oil or fuel mixture.

-- Use caution when handling fuel and move away from the fueling area before starting the engine.
+Use caution when handling fuel and move away from the fueling area before starting the engine.

 Carry the saw with the engine stopped and the brake engaged.

-- Keep all body parts away from the engine’s muffler, which can become very hot during operation.
+Keep all body parts away from the engine’s muffler, which can become very hot during operation.

-- Always keep the saw’s blade lubricated to prevent overheating and damage to the tool.
+Always keep the saw’s blade lubricated to prevent overheating and damage to the tool.

-- Maintain proper tension on the chainsaw blade.
+Maintain proper tension on the chainsaw blade.

 Failure to use a chainsaw properly can cause serious personal injury.
 Never use a chainsaw when fatigued or under the influence of medication, drugs or alcohol.

-- Maintain good balance and footing.
+Maintain good balance and footing.
 Do not overreach or cut above shoulder level.

-- Run the throttle at full speed.
+Run the throttle at full speed.
 Maintain steady pressure on the cutting arm to the wood being cut.
 Allow the saw to do the work and don’t apply heavy pressure.

 When cutting a tree trunk that’s lying on the ground, let up on the downward pressure as you near the end of the cut.
 Keep the blade from coming in contact with the ground, which could cause personal injury and damage to the saw.